Spanish supermarket chain Dia appoints new Brazil CEO to lead restructuring

-SAO PAULO, Feb 17 (Reuters) - Spanish supermarket chain Dia said on Monday it has appointed Marcelo Maia as chief executive of its Brazilian subsidiary to lead a restructuring process in Brazil, and as part of a broader global shakeup.
+SAO PAULO (Reuters) - Spanish supermarket chain Dia (DIDA.MC) said on Monday it has appointed Marcelo Maia as chief executive of its Brazilian subsidiary to lead a restructuring process in Brazil, and as part of a broader global shakeup.

 Maia will replace Marin Dokozic, who occupied the CEO position for about a year.
 It was not immediately clear if Dokozic will remain working for Dia in Brazil or abroad.